Aelto/tw3-modlist-manager/README.md

 >
 > you will see later, but the vanilla modlist is important as it's a requirement for all other modlists.
 It contains the base game DLCs and scripts

-Here is a diagram showing the full workflow of the tool, how you can create modlists, import them and even pack them. (courtesy of Dr Nick)
+Here is a diagram of the full workflow, it shows how you can create modlists, import them and even pack them. (courtesy of Dr Nick)
 ![general workflow diagram](docs/general_diagram.jpg)

 ## Creating a modlist